help-me-mom/ng-mocks/README.md

 const ngModule = MockBuilder(MyComponent, MyModule).build();
 ```

-The code above mocks everything in `MyModule` (imports, declarations, providers and exports), but keeps `MyComponent` as it is for testing purposes.
+The code above creates mocks for everything in `MyModule` (imports, declarations, providers and exports), but keeps `MyComponent` as it is for testing purposes.
 Actually, it does the next:

 ```typescript